kencx/homelab/docs/roles.md

 ### Setup
 For encryption, the role creates consul-template templates for:

 - Nomad's gossip key.
-A new key is added with `nomad operator keygen` if it does not already exist
+A new key is added with `nomad operator gossip keyring generate` if it does not already exist
 - Nomad TLS certs
 - Vault token for Vault integration